Vincent James Ryan: Priesthood

-Ryan was ordained to the priesthood by Archbishop John Ireland on June 7, 1912.
+Ryan was ordained to the priesthood in St. Paul for the Diocese of Fargo by Archbishop John Ireland on June 7, 1912.

 Following his arrival in North Dakota a month later, Ryan served, until 1936, as chancellor of the diocese and private secretary to Bishop James O'Reilly.
 In addition to these duties, he erected St. Anthony's Parish in Fargo, North Dakota, where he served as pastor from 1917 to 1936.
 Ryan also organized and served as the first director of the Catholic Welfare Bureau, which became one of the most important charities in the state.
-He was vicar general of the diocese from 1939 to 1940, and raised to the rank of domestic prelate in 1939.
+He was vicar general of the diocese from 1939 to 1940, and was raised by the Vatican to the rank of domestic prelate in 1939.
 Ryan was elected president of the National Catholic Rural Life Conference in 1941, and co-authored Manifesto of Rural Life.
 He held a Bachelor of Sacred Theology from The Catholic University of America in Washington, D.C.

 Bishop of Bismarck

-On March 19, 1940, Ryan was appointed the second bishop of the Diocese of Bismarck by Pope Pius XII.
+On March 19, 1940, Ryan was appointed the second bishop of Bismarck by Pope Pius XII.
 He received his episcopal consecration on May 28, 1940, from Bishop Aloisius Muench, with Bishops Joseph Busch and Thomas Welch serving as co-consecrators, at St. Mary's Cathedral in Fargo.
 He was installed the next day by Archbishop John Murray.
 During his 11-year tenure, Ryan constructed 69 church buildings for a total cost of over ten million dollars.
 Among these buildings was the Cathedral of the Holy Spirit, which was dedicated in August 1945.
-Ryan founded the diocesan newspaper, Dakota Catholic Action, in 1941 and opposed the 1948 "anti-garb" law, which prohibited nuns from wearing their religious habit while teaching in public schools in North Dakota.
+Ryan founded the diocesan newspaper, Dakota Catholic Action, in 1941.
+He opposed the 1948 "anti-garb" law passed by the North Dakota Legislative Assembly, which prohibited nuns from wearing their religious habit while teaching in public schools in North Dakota.